reitera11/Process-Scheduler-Simulator/README.md

 A 0 5
 B 2 3
 C 5 2
+D 12 3
 ```
-The first column contains the process label, that is to say: this example shows three processes with labels `A`, `B` and `C`.
+The first column contains the process label, that is to say: this example shows four processes with labels `A`, `B`, `C` and `D`.
 The second column column contains the process arrival time, and the third shows the process length, that is to say: this example shows a process with label `A`, an arrival time of `0` and a length of `5`.

 The process label is interpreted as string type should one wish to use more meaningful labels.
 The arrival time and length are interpreted as integer type.
 The units of time are arbitrary.